-We are developing model-predictive control (MPC) algorithms to integrate planning and motion control of autonomous vehicle systems.
+We are developing model-predictive control (MPC) algorithms to integrate planning and motion control for autonomous vehicles.
 These algorithms are deployed using robot operating system (ROS) on the University of Waterloo “Autonomoose”.
-Vehicle and tire models are developed from track testing using our intelligent vehicle measurement system, and the controllers are evaluated in virtual simulations and hardware-in-loop experiments prior to vehicle testing.
+Vehicle and tire models are developed from experimental tests using our intelligent vehicle measurement system, and the controllers are evaluated in virtual simulations and hardware-in-loop experiments prior to vehicle testing.

 • Model-Predictive Controllers

 • Lin Y, McPhee J, and Azad NL.
 (2019).
 Longitudinal Dynamic versus Kinematic Models for Car-Following Control Using Deep Reinforcement Learning.
 IEEE Intelligent Transportation Systems Conference. arXiv:1905.08314.

 • Batra M, McPhee J, and Azad NL.
 (2018).
 Real-Time Model Predictive Control of Connected Electric Vehicles.
 Vehicle System Dynamics: International Journal of Vehicle Mechanics and Mobility.
 DOI: 10.1080/00423114.2018.1552004.

 • Maitland A and McPhee J. (2018).
 Towards Integrated Planning and Control of Autonomous Vehicles Using Nested MPCs.
 ASME 2018 Dynamic Systems and Control Conference.
 DOI: 10.1115/DSCC2018-9224.